AllenInstitute/ecephys_spike_sorting/ecephys_spike_sorting/modules/kilosort_postprocessing/README.md

 The module takes the paramters:

+--align_avg_waveform: Offset spike times so that the average waveform minima are aligned with the spike times.
+Set to false to disable.
+This can help identify duplicate clusters due to multiple templates fitting the same spikes.
 -overlap_window: Maximum time window for counting two spikes as duplicates
 -between_unit_distance_um: Maximum radius in um for counting two spikes as duplicates
 -deletion_mode: Delete all duplicates from the lower amplitude cluster or delete the spike of each pair that occurs later in time.